 E.T.'s home planet is dying and it's up to you to bring him home safely so he can heal it.
 Enter a dark lush forest — one of my favorite spots in the park — where government agents are searching for our extra-terrestrial friend.
 Look out for the Speak & Spell from the movie that spells out "HELP ET" and E.T.'s teacher, Botanicus, as he beams down from his ship and pleads for E.T.'s return.

 My absolute favorite feature of this queue is the fresh pine scent that gets pumped through the air.
-It's so universally liked that many candle companies have tried their hand at recreating it.
+It's so universally liked Universal Orlando now even sells a candle mimicking the aroma (which you can always find stocked in the Universal Legacy Store)!
 Something about it just smells like home.
 (While the forest may not be my home, it's certainly home to a bunch of fellow frogs you'll hear croaking throughout the queue!)

 The queue starts out as if you’re getting a behind-the-scenes movie set tour of the fictional sequel to "The Mummy," "Revenge of the Mummy."
 You initially see displays with various props and costumes while a mockumentary video plays, explaining how the mummy’s curse was proven to be real while filming the original movie, and a crew member has now mysteriously disappeared.
 Then, you enter a dimly lit room that looks like an archeological dig inside an Egyptian tomb.
 (Mommy Frog normally needs to use her phone's flashlight in here to see where she's walking.)
 You can interact with elements that add to the creepiness factor.
 For instance, reach into a hole in the wall to try to grab a ruby, if you dare.